teubize/Hi-Kumo-Domoticz/README.md

 A Python plugin for Domoticz to control Hi Kumo WiFi adapter.

 # Installation
-Create folder '''Hikumo''' in plugin folder of Domoticz and copy plugin.py into folder.
+Create folder ''HiKumo'' in plugin folder of Domoticz and copy plugin.py into folder.

 # Configuration
 You will need to set the ```api_username``` and ```api_password``` keys.